Lalit Rajbanshi: International career

 In July 2018, he was named in Nepal's squad for their One Day International (ODI) series against the Netherlands, but did not make it to the playing eleven.
 These were Nepal's first ODI matches since gaining ODI status during the 2018 Cricket World Cup Qualifier.

 He made his Twenty20 International (T20I) debut on 29 July 2018 in the 2018 MCC Tri-Nation Series, against the Netherlands.

 He made his One Day International (ODI) debut against the United Arab Emirates on 25 January 2019.

 In June 2019, he was named in Nepal's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.
 He made his first-class debut on 6 November 2019, for Nepal against the Marylebone Cricket Club (MCC), during the MCC's tour of Nepal.
 Later the same month, he was named in Nepal's squads for the 2019 ACC Emerging Teams Asia Cup in Bangladesh, and for the men's cricket tournament at the 2019 South Asian Games.
 The Nepal team won the bronze medal, beating the Maldives by five wickets in the third-place playoff match.

 In May 2024, he was named in Nepal's squad for the 2024 ICC Men's T20 World Cup tournament.

+In January 2026, Rajbanshi was named in Nepal's squad for 2026 T20I World Cup.